Strengthening employee engagement

 DIVERSITY

-Increasing diversity within Virbac will allow us to demonstrate our ability to integrate differences.
+Increasing diversity within Virbac allows us to continually improve our ability to integrate differences.
 Openness and ability to integrate are fundamental elements for innovation, adapting companies and identifying opportunities.
 These qualities must be demonstrated in both the organization and the outside world.

 OUR KEY OBJECTIVES